Day Trip from Fukuoka to Dazaifu, Japan

 Visiting Shigasha Shrine

-The main destinations along this walk are the Shigasha and Dazaifu Tenmangu Shrines.
+The primary destinations along this walk are the Shigasha and Dazaifu Tenmangu Shrines.
 The first one you pass is Shigasha, nestled beside a bridged pond.

 Visiting Dazaifu Tenmangu Shrine